StrawChannel95/apocalyptic-wonderland.github.io/README.md

 -   Navigate to the INI folder; this is found under Documents/My Games.
 -   If you have an ongoing vanilla playthrough, back up the Saves folder.
 -   Delete everything inside the Fallout: New Vegas and Fallout 3 folders.

-### Installing the Microsoft Visual C++ Redistributable Package (GOG)

-I doubt you need to do this since you likely already have it installed.
-The package is required for MO2, and you can download it from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
-Download the x64 version under `Visual Studio 2015, 2017, and 2019`.
-Here is a [Direct link](https://aka.ms/vs/16/release/vc_redist.x64.exe) if you can't find it.

 > [!Note]
 >